 06. "Korobushka" - ("Êîðîáóøêà" - “The Peddlers”) - Russian favorite folk song.
 Lyrics are by the great Russian poet Nekrasov.
 A countryside peddler has a basket filled with attractive prints and brocades.
 At first-sight he falls in love with a pleasant girl.
 He is ready to lay at her feet all his worldly goods for a glance from her dark eyes and a kiss from her ruby-red-lips.
 Singer Mikhail Smirnov.
 3 min 30 sec.

 07. "Varen'ka" ("Êàçà÷èé òàíåö" - "Cossack dance") - Don River Cossack songs and dance.
 Kazaki are better known outside of Russia as Cossacks (Turkish word meaning Outlaw, Adventurer or freebooter/freeman).
 The Don Cossacks had their own independent republic for most of the 17th century, and in 1835 reached an agreement with the Russian czar, according to which they would provide him with highly trained soldiers in return for land and special privileges.
-Kazaki (Cossacks) are first mentioned in the 15th century as freedom-loving exserfs, Tatars and descendants of Scythian warriors living on the open plains of southern Ukraine and Russia's Don River basin (by faith at tforge).
+Kazaki (Cossacks) are first mentioned in the 15th century as freedom-loving exserfs, Tatars and descendants of Scythian warriors living on the open plains of southern Ukraine and Russia's Don River basin.
 Many Hollywood movies depict fearless, captivating warriors, quite lively, dancing with their sabers.
 3 min 30 sec.

 08. "Tsyganskaiya Fantaziya" - ("Öûãàíñêàÿ ôàíòàçèÿ" - "Gypsy Fantasy") - instrumental.
 Virtuoso medley of a few favorite Russian Gypsy songs.
 Balalaika solo Elina Karokhina.
 3 min 10 sec.